IuriiKruglov/BlenderTo3DsMax/README.md

 # Blender → 3ds Max JSON Pipeline
 **Version 1.0 — Production**

-A lightweight, dependency-free pipeline for transferring rigged hierarchies with animation from Blender to 3ds Max without FBX.
+A lightweight, dependency-free pipeline for transferring rigged hierarchies with animation from Blender to 3ds Max without FBX common issues.
 It preserves every rotation mode, correct parent–child transforms at any depth, and both rotation and location animation curves.

 ---